The Y Membership Terms & Conditions

 The Y manages the following facilities on behalf of Auckland Council as the facility owner; Lagoon Leisure and Fitness, Lagoon Stadium, Onehunga War Memorial Pool, Mt Albert Recreation and Community Centre, Massey Leisure Centre, Lynfield Recreation Centre, Jordan Recreation Centre, Cameron Pool, Ellerslie Recreation Centre, Glen Innes Pool

-For customers whose home Club is owned by Auckland Council, your personal information may be shared with Auckland Council and their appointed third party(s) for the purpose of conducting customer feedback surveys.
-In the event that The Y ceases to operate an Auckland Council facility, your personal information may be passed on to Auckland Council or their appointed third party(s) for the purpose of continuing the service delivery.
+For customers whose home facility is owned by Auckland Council, your personal information may be shared with Auckland Council and their appointed third party(s) for the purpose of conducting customer feedback surveys.
+In the event The Y ceases to operate an Auckland Council facility, your personal information may be passed on to Auckland Council or their appointed third party(s) for the purpose of continuing the service delivery.

 YMCA North Incorporated is the legal name of The Y.